Skip to content

 These may sound like basic commitments, but their significance can’t be overstated.
 When Virginia’s civic leaders affirm them publicly, they strengthen democracy.
 Standing with colleagues across the aisle shows voters that democracy is first and foremost about shared values, not partisan gain.
 Election officials already work to uphold these standards every day, but leaders’ visible support helps the public see that commitment more clearly, and encourages citizens themselves to protect and promote trust in elections.

 There are simple, meaningful steps Virginians can take to reaffirm this tradition.
-We have signed the Principles pledge myself because we believe election officials should lead by example.
+We have signed the Principles pledge ourselves because we believe election officials should lead by example.
 Leaders and citizens alike should do the same, joining a growing coalition committed to these democratic values.
 They should make that commitment public, whether by sharing it on social media or appearing alongside a colleague from across the aisle, to show Virginians that safeguarding democratic elections transcends party advantage.
 Citizens, too, can play a role by urging their elected officials and candidates to do the same.

 The Principles for Trusted Elections are about more than how ballots are cast or counted.
 They are about honoring a Virginia tradition that has shaped American democracy itself.
 By standing together in support of these Principles, Virginians can once again show the nation that democracy is strongest when its processes are respected.